 Have you ever been in this situation – you come from industry or especially from mechanical engineering and new machinery or new equipment is to be installed in your manufacturing facility?
 Is the existing assembly line to be adapted due to a product change?
 The construction of a new factory is scheduled.
 Maybe even at a new location?

 The Task – Design a Manufacturing Plant Layout

 A drawing or plot plan is needed to provide decision-makers with a tangible idea that eventually leads to a decision.
-Besides, many economic and planning calculations, including factory plans, structural design, equipment and more, presenting a feasible and detailed depiction of the endeavour is key!
+Besides, many economic and planning calculations, including factory plans, structural design, equipment, and more, presenting a feasible and detailed depiction of the endeavor is key!

 It’s not every day that you are assigned the task of plant engineering like that!
 To prepare you for the next time your boss approaches you with such a challenge, I want to provide you with a brief six-step guide.
 I’m sure you’ll benefit greatly from my advice and breeze through creating the draft.

 Step 1: What is the aim of Plant Layout Engineering?

 Essentially, there are two main aspects you have to keep in mind:

 Probably both aspects come into play.
 Most of the time, feasibility can be examined quite easily and quickly in a facility plan.
 However, when it comes to presenting the results, the requirements are usually higher.
 Why is that, you might ask.
 The reason is quite simple: An abstract or technical model is sufficient for a planner to examine the feasibility, whereas the result often has to be presented to a larger audience in a way that’s easy to grasp.

 At this point, you should answer the following questions: